Yuhang05/operating-system-coursework/Weekly-Journal/Week2.md

 During this week, I encountered several challenges, especially with SSH key-based authentication.
 At first, I was repeatedly unable to connect, receiving timeout errors and “address already in use” issues when testing with `iperf3`.
 I also struggled with SSH configuration lines such as enabling and disabling `PasswordAuthentication` and properly restarting the SSH service.
 Additionally, I learned about managing multiple network adapters in VirtualBox and ensuring the correct interface was being used for communication.
 By troubleshooting with commands like `lsof`, `ufw status`, and checking host-only adapter IP ranges, I gained a much deeper understanding of Linux remote access, virtual networking, and system administration.

 ## Reference
 [1] V. B. P. Pawar and S. A. Kasbe, “Performance and Information Security Evaluation with Firewalls,” ResearchGate, 2025.
 [Online].
-Available: https://www.researchgate.net/publication/262157151_Performance_and_Information_Security_Evaluation_with_Firewalls [Accessed: Nov.
-22, 2025]
+Available: https://www.researchgate.net/publication/262157151_Performance_and_Information_Security_Evaluation_with_Firewalls

 [2] S. H. Ansar, M. Umar, and M. A. Shami, “Fortifying Linux Server and Implementing a Zero Trust Architecture,” MDPI, vol. 10, no. 7, pp. 1–12, 2025.
 [Online].
-Available: https://www.mdpi.com/2673-4591/107/1/99 [Accessed: Nov.
-22, 2025]
+Available: https://www.mdpi.com/2673-4591/107/1/99
 ---

 [Home](../index.md) |